MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/transition-web-app-existing.md

 ---
 # Quick start for using an existing environment to validate your legacy web client app with the Unified Interface

-This quick start topic shows you how to use an existing environment to create a Unified Interface application that’s based on your environment’s default solution.
-Using an existing environment allows you to continue to explore and test the Unified Interface while running your existing Web Client applications in parallel.
-For similar instructions that show you how to create a new sandbox environment to isolate the testing and validation tasks needed  for your Web Client applications, see [Quick start for transitioning your Dynamics 365 for Customer Engagement apps Web Client application to Unified Interface](transition-web-app.md).
+This quick start topic shows you how to use an existing environment to create a Unified Interface application based upon your current configuration or default solution.
+This allows you to explore and test the Unified Interface while running your existing Web Client applications in parallel.
+A user can then switch between environments for a side-by-side view.
+For similar instructions that show you how to create a new sandbox environment to isolate the testing and view only the Unified Interface experience, see [Quick start for transitioning your Dynamics 365 for Customer Engagement apps Web Client application to Unified Interface](transition-web-app.md).

 > [!IMPORTANT]
 >  For environments with Dynamics 365 for Field Service or Dynamics 365 for Project Service Automation apps, see [Dynamics 365 for Customer Engagement apps](transition-web-app.md#dynamics-365-for-customer-engagement-apps).